dantuluri/Energy/README.md

 Energy is a cross-platform, customizable, and extensible file explorer designed to replace the default
 file explorers packaged in operating systems.

+Java Backend
+Javascript/HTML/CSS Frontend

-An open-source project made by:
+An open-source project made by: @kirtan-shah , @dantuluri

 ## Development - Simple Guide
 Clone or "download" repository to your local machine: